opengeospatial/HY_Features/section_7.md

 The Named Feature model (Figure 19) denotes the abstraction of the hydrology phenomenon as a named hydrologic feature.
 It provides an approach to identify a named hydrologic feature in cross-jurisdiction and multi-lingual contexts by considering the cultural, political and historical aspects of names assigned to hydrologic features in common usage.

-![Figure 19: Named Feature (UML class diagram)](figs/fig19.png) Figure 19: Named Feature (UML class diagram)
+![Figure 19: Named Feature (UML class diagram)](figs/fig19.png) Figure 19: Named Feature (UML class diagram, [/req/hy_hydrofeature/namedFeature/hydrofeature] (/req/hy_hydrofeature/namedFeature/hydrofeature) )

 The HY\_HydroFeature feature type is further specialized by separate feature types.
 Each specialization inherits the properties from generalization; HY\_HydroFeature type has one association: *name*.